vbnmzxc9513/Food_classification_pytorch/README.md

 # Food_classification_pytorch
 ## Introduction
 - An easy images classification CNN deep learning example.
+- An simple example for estimation the performance formulation
 - If the folder location is the same as the Github configuration, there is no need to readjust the path.

 ## Quick Start